-International Urban Redevelopment: Towards Sustainable Cities and Mobility Video: Minor: Urban Redevelopment Breda University of Applied Sciences Duration of the minor Monday 1 September 2025 - Friday 30 January 2026 (start and end dates) Language of instruction English Intake / selection for Propaedeutic certificate obtained BUas students Admission requirements Propaedeutic certificate obtained for external students
+International Urban Redevelopment: Towards Sustainable Cities and Mobility Video: Minor: Urban Redevelopment Breda University of Applied Sciences Duration of the minor Monday 1 September 2025 - Friday 30 January 2026 (start and end dates) Language of instruction English Intake / selection for Propaedeutic certificate obtained BUas students Admission requirements Propaedeutic certificate obtained for external students Short description of the minor

 Cities around the world are aiming to reduce their car dependency and unrestricted growth, which needs a new way of thinking about urban areas and mobility.
-In the minor in International Urban Redevelopment you will work it out and the best team is going to visit the project sponsor.
+In the minor in International Urban Redevelop-ment you will work it out and the best team is going to visit the project sponsor.